 Although it has suffered discrimination, fashion resale has proved to be financially and environmentally beneficial.
-To make fashion sustainable, the internet has played a vital role in making fashion resale hip and trendy.
+To make fashion sustainable, the internet and shopping online have played a vital role in making fashion resale hip and trendy.
 Since fashion resale prices are lower, shoppers can save on the items they buy.

 Thrift stores help to circulate fashion items and give longevity to garments.
-Popular online fashion resale retailers include Thredup, Vestiaire Collective, Poshmark, and The Real Real.
+Popular online thrift stores include Thredup, Vestiaire Collective, Poshmark, and The Real Real.

 These days people throw away clothing as easily as they buy them.
 The fast fashion trend has made it inexpensive to do so.
 The consequences, however, go beyond our wallets.